Guidelines for Authors

 Manuscripts are received with the understanding that they have not been published or are not under consideration for publication elsewhere.
 Manuscripts are accepted based on the recommendations of the referees.
-Published papers become the sole property of Journal of Clinical Pathology & Laboratory Medicine and will be copyrighted by the journal.
+Published papers become the sole property of Journal of Clinical Pathology and Laboratory Medicine and will be copyrighted by the journal.

-Article Processing Charges
+Article Processing Charges (APC)

 Preparation of Manuscripts

-Manuscripts should consist of the following subdivisions: Title page, Abstract, Introduction, Materials and Methods, Results/Observations, Discussion, Acknowledgements, References, Tables, Figures and Legends.
+Manuscripts should consist of the following sub-divisions: Title Page, Abstract, Introduction, Materials and Methods, Results/Observations, Discussion, Acknowledgements, References, Tables, Figures and Legends.
 All manuscripts should be written in English and number all the pages consecutively beginning with the title page.

 Do not submit tables as photographs or scanned documents.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 The tables should be typed on separate sheets.
 Place explanatory details as footnotes.
 Give each column a short or abbreviated heading.

 All figures should be listed together.
 Figures should not exceed 16.5 x 22.0 cm and should be numbered.
 For the reproduction of illustrations, only good quality drawings and original photographs can be accepted.
 When possible, group several illustrations on one page for reproduction.
 Photomicrographs should have internal scale markers.
-Symbols, arrows, or letters used in the photomicrographs should contrast with the back¬ground.
-Electronically submitted b/w half-tone and colour illustrations must have a final resolution of 300 dpi after scaling, and 800-1200 dpi for line drawings.
+Symbols, arrows, or letters used in the photomicrographs should contrast with the background.
+Electronically submitted b/w half-tone and color illustrations must have a final resolution of 300 dpi after scaling, and 800-1200 dpi for line drawings.

-Page proofs are considered to be the final version of the manuscript.
-The Editorial Board reserves the right to make changes like typographical or minor clerical errors if necessary in the research articles.
-No changes will be made in the manuscript at the proof stage.
-Authors will have free electronic access to the full text (PDF) of the article.
-Authors can freely download the PDF file.
 Reprints may be purchased.
 Order for supply of reprints may be sent while returning the galley proofs after corrections.
 No reprint/s will be supplied free of charge.
 Reprint Order Form and Price List will be sent with the galley proofs.

-Generally, submitted manuscripts are sent to two experienced referees from our panel.
-The contributor’s may submit names of three qualified reviewers who have had experience in the subject of the submitted manuscript, but are not associated with the same institution(s) as the contributors nor have published manuscripts with the contributors in the past 10 years.
+Generally, submitted manuscripts are sent to one experienced referee from our panel.
+The contributors may submit names of three qualified reviewers who have had experience in the subject of the submitted manuscript, but are not associated with the same institution(s) as the contributors nor have published manuscripts with the contributors in the past 10 years.